llpw-build/nutrition-planet/README.md

 ### Search

 A simple search capability was created to help the users find the products they require more easily.
-This was created also using bootstrap and styled to match the rest of the chosed colour pallete.
+This was created also using bootstrap and styled to match the rest of the chosen colour pallete.

 ### Category filtering and sorting